thao59/BrainWatch/README.md

 Existing apps either bombarded me with ads or locked essential features behind subscriptions.

 ---

-## 💡 The Solution
+The Solution

-BrainWatch is a **full-stack web application** that tracks study sessions and provides data-driven insights to help users understand their productivity patterns.
+BrainWatch is a full-stack web application that tracks study sessions and provides data-driven insights to help users understand their productivity patterns.

 ### Key Features
 - **3 Timer Modes**: Pomodoro (25/5), Countdown, and Stopwatch